sleepjie/Valanar/Valanar Superdocument.md

 Though not the first to utilise magic for naval purposes, Draymond’s Navy were perhaps the first to utilise and even emphasise Warmages aboard their fleets.
 ### Nassau
 ##### Population and Demographics
-Text here.
+Nassau is principally populated by Humans and Ende'hel.
 ##### History and Founding
-Nassau was constructed around 500BR.
-It is widely considered to be the birthplace of theology.
+Nassau was founded around 500BR by Francis the Black, it is widely considered to be the birthplace of modern theology and its construction was ordered as a place for the papacy and the clergy of every known deity to congregate and study Pantheonism; the polytheistic belief that all Gods exist in tandem and perfect with harmony with one another as arbiters of balancing the universe.
+Francis himself was possessed of an enlightened perspective on the Gods and helped to shape early religious views, even before the Serende'hel Reformation.
+Much of the debate that happened during these early days were inconclusive and were fuelled with speculations about the validity and influence of various religious practices and cultures.

-##### Economy and Curreny
+##### Economy and Currency

 Thousands make pilgrimage to the Holy City each year, contributing massively to the country's growth and economic stability.
+The City is host to numerous religious festivals and
 ##### Culture and Society
-Text here.
+Prior to its annexation into the Draymond Empire, Nassau was a
 ##### Geography and Landmarks
 Text here.
 ##### Settlements & Structures
 Text here.
 ##### Military and Naval Power
-Text here.
+Thousands of Paladins and Clerics reside locally within the City itself.
 ### Skaldava
 ##### Population and Demographics
 Text here.